ludykraks/Gold/src/blog/vodafone-10-promo.md

   <h2>Vodafone/Telecel Customer Care</h2>
       <p>For further enquiries, contact Vodafone Ghana customer care on 100.
 You can also dial *151# for other Vodafone offers.</p>

-  <p>Which other awesome offers haven't we mentioned above?
-Kindly share below.</p>